emre1702/BonusBot_Java/README.md

 ## How can I use it?

 ### Requirements
-* Java 10 Runtime
+* Java Runtime
-  * You can use "apt-get install oracle-java10-installer
+  * You can use "apt-get install default-jre"
 * Bot in Discord
   * Create one here: https://discordapp.com/developers/applications/